locustcloud/locustcloud.github.io/README.md

 ## Welcome to Locust Cloud

-Thanks for choosing Locust Cloud as your load test provider!
+Thank you for choosing Locust Cloud as your load test provider!

 If you have questions or get stuck, feel free to reach out to us on [support@locust.cloud](mailto:support@locust.cloud).